conan-io/docs/reference/conanfile/tools/env/environment.rst

     env.define("MYVAR1", "MyValue1")  # Overwrite previously existing MYVAR1 with new value
     env.append("MYVAR2", "MyValue2")  # Append to existing MYVAR2 the new value
     env.prepend("MYVAR3", "MyValue3") # Prepend to existing MYVAR3 the new value
+    env.remove("MYVAR3", "MyValue3")  # Remove the MyValue3 from MYVAR3
     env.unset("MYVAR4")               # Remove MYVAR4 definition from environment

     # And the equivalent with paths
     env.define_path("MYPATH1", "path/one")  # Overwrite previously existing MYPATH1 with new value